 Our speakers in the next few months are:

-13th May: Rev. Paul Andrew RM, Royal Marines Chaplain, Lympstone.
+Rev. Paul Andrew RM, Lympstone on Royal Marines Chaplaincy

 CAMEO started some ten years or so ago.
 Ann Simms, Christie Smith and Jan Dick were the founder members.
 The first meetings were held in each other’s homes until we became too big and transferred to the Narthex.

 CAMEO came about because the village houses were so spread out it was not always easy to meet our neighbours hence the name.
 It is held at St Michael’s Church Hall (the Narthex). it is a village group although initiated by three church members, and everyone is welcome.

 Originally we had a finger buffet where members took turns in providing the food, but now it is more formal and members book in for a two course supper provided by caterers so we can all relax over a meal and a glass of wine!.

 In the early days we had all sorts of craft activities and occasionally went out for lunch.
 Craft included patchwork, card making and we also made boxes.
 From this CAMEO Christmas Confection sprang up, where we sold crafts, cakes, had a tombola and served ploughman’s lunches.
 The boxes came in handy when we made some home-made sweets.
 We also helped the Brownies to learn to knit.